JuliaPenalva/House-Rocket/README.md

 ## Business Problem

 As the main business is to buy and sell houses, their main problem is to determinate whether a house could be a good business.
-For it
+In order to accomplish this